|Support||Help Desk, Chat, Phone & Knowledge Base|

 A2 Hosting is an independent web hosting company founded in 2003.
-They are based in Ann Arbor Michigan but serve hosting markets globally.
-A2 Hosting positions itself as a high-performance, speed-focused hosting company with excellent support.
+They are based in Ann Arbor, Michigan but serve hosting markets globally.

-A2 Hosting is used to host websites and web applications such as WordPress.
-They have a specific marketing focus on businesses, organizations, and rapidly growing websites.
-They offer a full suite of website products ranging from domain names to shared hosting plans to managed VPS hosting to even web design.
+A2 Hosting hosts websites and web applications such as WordPress.
+They have a specific marketing focus on businesses, organizations, and rapidly growing sites.
+They offer a full suite of website products, from domain names to shared hosting plans to managed VPS hosting and web design.

 A2 Hosting Pricing